You are here: Home » British Roads FAQ

 The longest distance is westbound on the M26 from junction 2A.
 The next interchange is with the M25, but exiting there is not possible in this direction.
 The next exit from the motorway is some 18 miles later at M25 junction 6.
 Signs on the M26 warn of this.

 A close runner-up is the M11 southbound from junction 10.
 Junction 9 is limited access, leaving a 17 mile non-stop journey to junction 8.

-This question arises because the A1 is being slowly converted to a motorway, and at the point that the two roads merge the M1 takes priority.
+This question arises because the A1 between Leeds and Darlington was progressively converted to a motorway, and at the point that the A1 and M1 merge, the M1 takes priority.
 The short answer is no. There is no evidence that the M1 number is being considered for the route north of Hook Moor and no reason to believe it was ever considered to replace the A1 or A1(M) designation.

 In Scotland, motorways take their number from the A-road they replace.
 There is no M7 because there has never been a need to replace the A7 with a motorway.

-There was an idea in the 1990s to build a new toll road linking Edinburgh and the A74(M), along the lines of the A702, and the idea was floated that this could take the M7 number.
+There was an idea in the 1990s to build a new toll road linking Edinburgh and the A74(M), approximately parallel to the A702, and it was suggested that this could take the M7 number.
 These plans have since been cancelled.

 The current favourite is the Northern Ireland M2 climbing away from Belfast between junctions 2 and 4.
 It reaches a gradient of 1 in 15 at one point (the recommended maximum is 1 in 25).
 The only uncertainty is that no figures are available for the gradient of the M90 between Kinross and Perth, which is the only route with the potential to beat this incline.
 Niall Wallace has attempted to survey it using Ordnance Survey maps and has arrived at the figure of 1 in 10 between the Bridge of Earn and the top of the hill.
 That's very steep indeed!